terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

    [ECS](https://aws.amazon.com/ecs/),
    [RDS](https://aws.amazon.com/rds/), and
    [SQS](https://aws.amazon.com/sqs/) charges.

-This demonstration performs the following:

-1. Reads 10 million JSON lines from a file on the internet.
-1. Sends each JSON line to an SQS message queue.
-1. Reads messages from the queue and inserts into Senzing Model stored in an AWS Aurora/PostgreSQL Serverless database.
-1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api-specification) server.
-1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).

 The following diagram shows the relationship of the docker containers in this docker composition.
 Arrows represent data flow.